Tory donor Frank Hester’s alleged comments racist and wrong, Downing Street says

 Ms Dodds wrote to Mr Sunak highlighting that on top of the £10 million the Tories had received from Mr Hester, the Prime Minister had accepted a personal gift of nearly £16,000 for a helicopter ride.

-She wrote: “Accepting and using that money can only be treated as implicitly condoning and overlooking his deeply disturbing comments and the way he has run his business.
+“Anything less than returning the money will be a stain on the Conservative Party,” she said.

-“Anything less than returning the money will be a stain on the Conservative Party.”
+In a statement posted on X on Tuesday afternoon, Mr Hester said he believed “that hatred of others based on race, religion, gender, sexuality or geography is odious and disgusting and that racism – in particular – is a poison that has no place in public life.”

-A Conservative spokeswoman said: “Mr Hester has made clear that, while he was rude, his criticism had nothing to do with her gender nor the colour of her skin.
+He added: “The UK benefits immensely from the rich diversity of people – like my parents – who had roots in another land, religion and culture.
+We should celebrate those differences which have made us the world’s most successful multi-ethnic, multi-faith democracy.